pymc-devs/pytensor/doc/tutorial/loading_and_saving.rst

 Thus, you will want to consider different mechanisms depending on the amount of time you anticipate between saving and reloading.
-For short-term (such as temp files and network transfers), pickling of the Pytensor objects or classes is possible.
-For longer-term (such as saving models from an experiment) you should not rely on pickled Pytensor objects; we recommend loading and saving the underlying shared objects as you would in the course of any other Python program.
+For short-term (such as temp files and network transfers), pickling of the PyTensor objects or classes is possible.
+For longer-term (such as saving models from an experiment) you should not rely on pickled PyTensor objects; we recommend loading and saving the underlying shared objects as you would in the course of any other Python program.